99markets/challenges/mobile.md

 This feature contains 2 screens to:

-a) List the stocks the user has stored as favourites.
+a) List the stocks the user has stored as favorites.

 b) Show the details for one favourite stock.